miranda-amanda/miranda-amanda/README.md

 **`Economist & Junior Data Analyst`**

-My name is Amanda, and I hold a degree in Economics from the Federal University of Bahia, with a specialization in Investments, Finance, and Banking from PUCRS.
+My name is Amanda, and I hold a degree in Economics from the Federal University of Bahia (Salvador, Bahia - Brazil), with a specialization in Investments, Finance, and Banking from PUCRS (Pontifícia Universidade Católica do Rio Grande do Sul - Brazil).
 I am currently deepening my knowledge in Data Analysis, combining my background in economics with data analytics to generate more efficient and strategic solutions.

 I have experience in economic research, data collection, cleaning, and analysis.
 I am passionate about transforming data into insights, and I use this profile to share my projects, analyses, and portfolio — *a space where I document my growth and journey in the world of technology and data.**